 Whilst it is essential that appropriate filters are in place, the College will be careful that it is not "over blocking" sites which could potentially lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.
-Appendix 9 details the E-Safety policy.
+Appendix 8 details the E-Safety policy.

-The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:
+The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

-Content - being exposed to illegal, inappropriate or harmful material

-- Contact being subjected to harmful online interaction with other users - Conduct personal online behaviour that increases the likelihood of, or causes, harm.
+- Content being exposed to illegal, inappropriate or harmful material - Contact being subjected to harmful online interaction with other users - Conduct personal online behaviour that increases the likelihood of, or causes, harm - Commerce risk such as online gambling, inappropriate advertising, phishing and/or financial scams.

-In response to the coronavirus (COVID-19) more teaching and learning is taking place remotely.
+In response to the coronavirus (COVID-19) some teaching and learning is taking place remotely.
 Online safety will be promoted through the tutorial CPD programme as well as other mediums including the Safeguarding handbook and resources made available through Moodle, Onefile and Canvas.
-A guide is also available for staff that are interacting with students remotely in Appendix 12.
+A guide is also available for staff that are interacting with students remotely in Appendix 11.